Thomas Hawksley: Biography

-Between 1869 and 1879, Hawksley acted as consultant to the construction of Lindley Wood, Swinsty and Fewston reservoirs for the Leeds Waterworks Company.
+Between 1869 and 1879, Hawksley acted as consultant to the construction of Lindley Wood, Swinsty and Fewston reservoirs for Leeds Corporation Waterworks.
 At Tunstall Reservoir in 1876, and at Cowm Reservoir in 1877–78, he is credited with the first two uses of pressure grouting to control water leakage under an embankment dam.
 Glossop comments, "This procedure of rock grouting, which is now standard practice in dam construction, was an invention of the greatest importance to engineering practice, but its adoption by civil engineers was slow."

 Hawksley died in Kensington, London in 1893 and is buried in his family plot at Brookwood Cemetery, Surrey.
 In December 2007 a granite memorial was placed over his previously unmarked grave.

 Thomas Hawksley was the first of four generations of eminent water engineers, having been followed into the profession by his son, Charles Hawksley, grandson Kenneth Phipson Hawksley, and great grandson, Thomas Edwin Hawksley (died 1972).
 The Institution of Mechanical Engineers still holds an annual lecture in his memory.

 A memorial to him was placed in a stone wall at Rivington in 2023, the memorial reads 'In memory of Thomas Hawksley FRS, Civil Engineer and Architect, of the Rivington Reservoir System build 1850 to 1857' the memorial features masonic symbols.